Cosmological viability of anisotropic inflation in Thurston spacetimes: On Thurston geometries

 where $v(t)$ is a dynamical degree of freedom and b is a constant.
-The field is homogeneous, axisymmetric and includes both electric and magnetic type components.
-With reference to \cite{Hervik_2011}, we restrict the magnetic field component by setting $b=0$ such that now the $r_2$ value determines the existence of magnetic component.
-However, for the geometries $\mathbb{R}\times \mathbb{H}^2$ , $\mathbb{R} \times \mathbb{S}^2$, $Nil$ and $Solv$ discussed here, there is no coupling between the spatial curvature and the energy density of the vector field ($r_2=0$), which implies the absence of magnetic-type component.\\ Therefore,
+The field is homogeneous, axisymmetric, and includes both electric- and magnetic-type components.
+With reference to \cite{Hervik_2011}, we restrict the magnetic field component by setting $b=0$ such that now the $r_2$ value determines the existence of the magnetic component.
+However, for the geometries $\mathbb{E}\times \mathbb{H}^2$ , $\mathbb{E} \times S^2$, $Nil$ and $Solv$ discussed here, there is no coupling between the spatial curvature and the energy density of the vector field ($r_2=0$), which implies the absence of magnetic-type component.